subrockmann/artsificial/README.md

 ## Implementation on Raspberry Pi

-For running the code on Raspberry Pi the following code has to be changed
+For running the code on Raspberry Pi the following code has to be changed:
 ```
 plugin.load_model("models/ppn-model-1.xml", "MYRIAD") #was "CPU"
 ```